apigeoneer/100-days-of-code/r1-log.md

 ### R1D19
 Implemented Live Data in the 'guess it' app today.
 Started with the Shoe Inventory app.
 Here are app requirements: https://review.udacity.com/#!/rubrics/2849/view Started with the Login fragment, created its xml layout (well, not fully).

+### R1D20
+Worked more with LiveData.
+I should be done with the 'guess it' app tonight.
+Brushed up on JavaScript on Codedamn.